 Our closest animal encounters to date have been with cats.
 A very persistent neighbourhood ginger tabby inveigled his way into our home on multiple occasions, a few years back.
 He was old, painfully thin and seemed in search of food, companionship and a folded towel to sleep on.
 After the first couple of visits, I put a paper collar on him and sent him back out into the streets.
 I got a call later that day from our next-door neighbour to say he, "Sly", was hers.
 Bloody London.

 Sly was ancient and quite poorly.
 His owner was out a lot, and happy that we could offer him respite.
-So he took refuge with us a lot and, at the end of the day, we'd scoop him up and carry him next door.
+So he often took refuge with us and, at the end of the day, we'd scoop him up and carry him next door.
 Dear Sly.
 He was so tolerant of the interest the boys took in him.
 He'd been around the block (literally, having lived with about 3 different families nearby) and was happy to be stroked the wrong way, accepted experimental tail tugs and was unfazed when he found himself eyeball-to-eyeball with a 4 year old.
 Despite his frail state, Sly was a devious food thief but, as he was on a special diet, we became practised at spotting his white and ginger paws appearing over the table top.

 Our timeshare didn't last long because Sly's health quickly deteriorated and his owner had to have him put to sleep.
 We were all sad.
 He was well-known locally, and a memorial was posted on our neighbour's garden wall.
 The boys gathered and laid flowers, along with pictures they had drawn of Sly.

 My BFF is a cat lady.
 At one point, it seemed that each time I visited her she had acquired another - I think she topped out at five, or maybe 6?
-She took her cat mother responsibilities very seriously and even managed to train her smartest cat to use the toilet.
+She took her cat mother responsibilities very seriously and even managed to train her smartest and best cat to use the toilet.
 Honestly, this woman.
 She can do anything she sets her mind to.
 These days she applies her considerable talents to larger-scale, creative projects and bringing up my wonderful ungodchildren, but the memory of her cat using the loo reminds me of her capacity for excellence.
 Since, then she has down-sized her cat family to three, primarily because her partner, poor man, was heinously allergic.
-I'm happy to say a combinations of drugs and exposure seems to have made their co-habitation viable.
+I'm happy to say a combination of drugs and exposure seems to have made their co-habitation viable.
 We cat-sit most August bank holidays when they travel and we run away from the chaos of the Notting Hill Carnival.
 Spike spends his time stalking the cats and asking me to "tsk, tsk" so he can pet them.
 I spend my time clearing up protest poos and neuroticising about their whereabouts (they're house cats and I'm worried they will escape).
-After a day or two having cats around, I miss them when we go.
+After a day or two of having cats around, I miss them when we go.

 My first animal friends were fish.
 I had an unhappy goldfish or two in a small plastic bowl, who keeled over after a short innings - probably from boredom.
 I expect the highpoint of their day was watching me eat dinner at the breakfast bar, poor things.
 After this standard fairground goldfish set-up, we graduated to a proper tank.
 I sensed these were happier fish and I felt more connected to them.
 My favourites were a Koi carp, orange with white cheeks, called Yo-Yo (acknowledging his frequent rapid ascents and descents of the tank), and a tiny shimmering tench called Squiddly-Diddly (because he was).
 Squiddly was not your typical tank fare.
 We had caught him on a fishing trip, having initially mistaken the piscine scrap for a piece of weed.
 I feel bad now, for yanking him out of his lovely big pond and slish-sloshing him home in a Bejam bag.
 They were loved and well-cared for, though, until we woke one morning to find a sodden oval of carpet, and the fish nervously back-and-forthing in half a tank of water.
 They were re-located to a friend's pond, which seemed a suitable reward for the pleasure they had given us.